Uniswap/web3-react/README.md

 }
 ```

+For more details see [Hooks.md](./Hooks.md).

 #### *Conditionally Recommended* - Render Props

 To use `web3-react` with render props, wrap Components in a `Web3Consumer`.
 It takes two props:

-1. `recreateOnNetworkChange`.
+1. `recreateOnNetworkChange` (optional, default `true`).
 A flag that controls whether child components are freshly re-initialized upon network changes.

-  - Default value: `true`
-1. `recreateOnAccountChange`.
+1. `recreateOnAccountChange` (optional, default `true`).
 A flag that controls whether child components are freshly re-initialized upon account changes.
-  - Default value: `true`

-Re-initialization is often the desired behavior, though properly written Hooks do not require these flags to be set.
+Note: Re-initialization is often the desired behavior, though properly written Hooks do not require these flags to be set.

 ```javascript
 import React from 'react'